henrydennis/inky-photo-frame/README.md

 1. Check that the Inky display is properly connected
 2. Ensure you have the correct permissions to access the display
-3. Check the application logs for any error messages
+3. Check the application logs with: `sudo journalctl -u inky-photo-frame -f`
 4. Make sure the photos directory is writable
 5. If you get "externally-managed-environment" errors, make sure you've created and activated the virtual environment as described in the installation steps
+6. If you see NumPy-related errors about missing libraries, ensure you've installed all system dependencies from step 1